clitic/kdam/README.md

   <a href="https://github.com/clitic/kdam"><img src="https://img.shields.io/github/repo-size/clitic/kdam.svg" alt="Repository Size"></a>
 </p>

-This library is inspired by [tqdm](https://github.com/tqdm/tqdm) but 10 times faster than it.
+kdam is a port of [tqdm](https://github.com/tqdm/tqdm) library which is written in python. kdam has almost same features as tqdm with extra features included.
+Some features couldn't be ported due to language barriers. kdam is also 8-10 times faster than tqdm.

-Instantly make your loops show a smart progress meter - just wrap any iterator with tqdm!(iterator), and you're done!
+Instantly make your loops show a smart progress meter.
+Just wrap any iterator with tqdm!(iterator) macro and you're done!

 ```rust
 use kdam::tqdm;